The Equine Industry

 Instructor: Gayle Ecker

 At Work: Gayle has been the Senior Manager of Equine Guelph since its inception in 2003 and played an instrumental role in its birth.
 She has dedicated her energies to advancing the equine industry through education and communications.
 Gayle created the ‘pyramid of education’ model – an educational approach that provides learning pathways for career development at all levels (youth education > industry skills > Equine Science Certificate > higher education) in the equine industry.
 In collaboration with the Open Learning and Educational Support, Gayle developed the Equine Science Certificate program – an online program targeted to the equine industry.
 She also acts as an instructor in the program.

 At Horseplay: Gayle started riding before she could walk!
 A dappled grey Shetland pony named Pogo was her first mount.
 Known as the ‘show junkie’, Gayle spent her youth competing at Arabian shows.
 A former researcher, Gayle’s expertise is in the area of exercise physiology.
 She has been the Assistant Chef d’Equippe for the Canadian Endurance Team, traveling around the globe with the team to international events like the Pan-Am and World Endurance Championships.
 These days, Gayle takes pleasure in riding her two Quarter horses through the wooded trails of her country home.

 Registration is limited to 60 students.
 There are no international student fees and we welcome students from across the world.

-Detailed course information, required textbooks and registration link can be found on our OpenEd Student Portal – The Equine Industry
+Detailed course information, required textbooks and registration link can be found on our Registration and Course Information Pagel – The Equine Industry

 Ready to Register?

-Detailed course information, required textbook and the course registration link can be found at the OpenEd Student Portal – The Equine Industry
+Detailed course information, required textbook and the course registration link can be found at the Course Information Page – The Equine Industry

 Back to Course Description Page